team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
+2. We define a `main` function to use async/await.

-3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.
+3. We set the `inputPath` to the location of the input image file.

-4. We set the `targetColor` to remove (in this case, white).
+4. We set the `outputPath` where the processed image will be saved.

+5. We specify the `targetColor` as '#FFFFFF' (white) in this example, but you can change it to any color you want to remove.

-5. We set a `colorThreshold` to allow for slight variations in the background color.
+6. We set a `colorThreshold` value (adjust as needed for more or less strict color matching).

-6. We call the `removeBackgroundColor` function with these parameters.
+7. We call the `removeBackgroundColor` function with these parameters inside a try/catch block to handle any errors.

-7. If successful, we log a success message; otherwise, we catch and log any errors.
-8. Finally, we call the `main` function to execute our code.
+8. Finally, we call the `main` function to execute the code.

-Remember to install the required dependencies (like `jimp`) before running this code.
-Also, make sure to replace the `inputPath` and `outputPath` with actual file paths on your system.
+Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with actual file paths on your system.
+Also, ensure that the `removeBackgroundColor` function is in the same file or properly imported if it's in a separate module.

+This example demonstrates how to use the `removeBackgroundColor` function to process an image and remove a specified background color.

 # encodeImage index.js
 ## Imported Code Object